Photo by Zapp2Photo/Shutterstock. Provided by author.

-But First, What Makes a Car Self-Driving?
+What Makes a Car Self-Driving?

 Self-driving cars (or fully autonomous cars) are more than just vehicles that can keep themselves in a lane or stop with traffic.
 This technology (known as semi-autonomous) already exists today – Tesla's AutoPilot and Honda Sensing, for example.
 The Society of Automotive Engineers (SAE) considers this "Partial Automation."